 Discovered in 1827 by Benjamin Haile, The Haile Gold Mine was one of the first – and most profitable – operating gold mines in the U.S. Now, utilizing the most advanced technology and mining techniques, the Haile Operation is one of the most modern gold mine operations in the world.

-The Haile mine is located 3 miles northeast of the town of Kershaw in Lancaster County, South Carolina.
-Haile includes approximately 4,552 acres of land that over nearly two centuries has had multiple waves of mining activity.
+The Haile Operation is located 3 miles northeast of the town of Kershaw in Lancaster County, South Carolina.
+Haile’s mining operations includes approximately 4,552 acres of land that over nearly two centuries has had multiple waves of mining activity.
 There is still evidence of these past mining practices from placer miners, underground mining, chlorination processing, or heap leaching.

 Today’s Haile Gold Mine is a whole new operation, with new facilities and equipment, constructed to make use of state-of-the-art technology and mining practices.
 Further, we’re employing the highest standards for mitigation and remediation of environmental impact.